 The CITES Management Authority of Honduras will issue CITES permits for shipments into the EU that contain only timber that are subject to the provisions of CITES.
 In line with the FLEGT Regulation, timber and timber products which are subject to the CITES provisions shall be exempted from FLEGT licensing requirements.
 Shipments which do not contain timber subject to the provision of CITES shall require a FLEGT licence.

 How will FLEGT licences be issued?

-FLEGT licences shall be granted for each export shipment of timber that is listed under Annex I (i.e. product scope) of the VPA and exported to the EU market, provided that such shipment and the exporter have met with all the requirements set out in Annex II and supply chain control and verification under Honduras’s timber legality assurance system.
+FLEGT licences shall be granted for each export shipment of timber that is listed under Annex I (which defines the product scope) of the VPA and exported to the EU market, provided that such shipment and the exporter have met with all the requirements set out in the legality definition and supply chain control and verification under Honduras’s timber legality assurance system.
 FLEGT licences shall be granted by a Competent Authority assigned by the Government of Honduras (see below).

 What is the Licensing Authority?

 The licensing authority in Honduras is the Honduran Forest Administration (known as Forest Conservation Institute or by its Spanish acronym, ICF), through the FLEGT Licensing Unit.
 The ICF’s Legality Verification Unit is responsible for verifying legal compliance.